University of Technology Sydney

 Block mode lectures are used to deliver specific knowledge regarding the management of a construction project in a developing community.

-Project-based group learning activities during the 5 to 10 day workshop are used to provoke participatory discussions and encourage multidisciplinary teamwork for the construction of community facilities.
-The exact tasks to be performed by students will depend on the needs of the community and the skills of the student group but it is expected that housing will be the main priority.
+Meanwhile, project-based group learning activities during the 7 - 10 day workshop are used to provoke participatory discussions and encourage multidisciplinary teamwork for the construction of community facilities.
+The exact tasks to be performed by students will depend on the needs of the community and the skills of the student group but residential construction will be the main priority.
 Work will be carried out in conjunction with not-for-profit organisations.

-All students are expected to attend all lecture and workshop sessions, and follow suggested learning patterns and activities.
+All students are expected to attend all online lecture and any face to face workshop sessions.
+All students must also follow suggested learning patterns and activities.
 Students are also encouraged to participate actively in the group discussions that occur during the course.

 UTS staff believe that collaborative peer learning enhances individual learning.
-During the workshop component you are required to work in groups to achieve the project objectives.
+During the workshop/practical feild component you are required to work in groups or pairs to achieve the project objectives.
 To facilitate this, some of the assessments are framed in such a way as to encourage group-based learning.

 There are a number of online resources used to support the learning objectives of this subject.
 A detailed overview of the pedagogy and associated tasks and assessment items are included in the subject documents.
 Also online are essential and recommended readings.
 Significantly, the readings support the lectures by providing students with an overview of issues that accompany remote construction activities.
 It is also important to note that the essential readings will introduce students to the lecture content.

-All documents are accessible from UTS Online that support the learning objectives of this subject.
-A detailed brief, associated tasks and assessments, and additional documentation will, therefore, be uploaded to this subject’s UTS Online portal.
+All documents are accessible from CANVAS that support the learning objectives of this subject.
+A detailed brief, associated tasks and assessments, and additional documentation will, therefore, be uploaded to this subject’s CANVAS page.
 The location of all documents referred to in any assessment task will be detailed in such a way as to make it is easily accessible to students.
-To further assist learning in this subject, essential and recommended readings, lectures, as well as previous student work, will be available.
+To further assist learning in this subject, essential and recommended readings, lectures will be available.

 Students will have several opportunities to receive feedback during the subject.
 The feedback provided will vary in form, purpose and in its degree of formality:

 Formative feedback will be provided during the learning process, typically provided verbally by the subject's teaching staff.
 It will address the content of work and a student's approach to learning, both in general and more specific ‘assessment orientated’ terms.
 It is designed to help students improve their performance in time for the submission of an assessment item.
 For this to occur students need to respond constructively to the feedback provided.
 This involves critically reflecting on advice given and in response altering the approach taken to a given assessment.
 Formative feedback may also, on occasion, be provided by other students.
-It is delivered informally, either in conversation during a tutorial or in the course of discussion at the scale of the whole class.
-It is the student’s responsibility to record any feedback given during meetings or studio sessions.
+It is delivered informally, either in conversation during a workshop, through online meetings or in the course discussion board.
+It is the student’s responsibility to record any feedback given during meetings or workshop sessions.

 Summative feedback is provided in written form with all assessed work.
-It is published along with indicative grades online at UTS REVIEW.
+It is published along with indicative grades onlineon CANVAS.
 Summative feedback focuses on assessment outcomes.
 It is used to indicate how successfully a student has performed in terms of specific assessment criteria.

 Content (topics)